DemwE/sscc/README.md

 **"undefined reference" errors:**
 - Include required libraries: `-lm` for math, `-lgmp` for GMP
 - Load appropriate addon: `--addon sscc-gmp.addon` for GMP functions
+- Note: Basic math functions are included in core, GMP needed only for arbitrary precision

 **Slow compilation on older systems:**
 - SSCC will automatically fall back to disk if RAM filesystem unavailable